ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 * Do not rename or remove NSX-T components.
 These operations might generate add and remove failures or delays.
 The NSX-T components with the names that are documented in [Naming conventions](/docs/vmwaresolutions?topic=vmwaresolutions-nsx-t-design#nsx-t-design-naming) are used when automation adds or removes hosts, clusters, and services.
 * Do not change the VMware ESXi™ server names and the IP addresses because they are registered for Windows® DNS resolution.
 Changes might cause failures during deployment or failures of Automated instance functions.

-## VMware resources for instances V1.8 and earlier
+## What happens when VMware resources are updated for instances V1.8 and earlier?
 {: #vcenter_chg_impact-vmware-resources-for-inst-v1.8-and-earlier}
 {: faq}